 The method is a landmark achievement for space travel, as it allows the formation of a crucial material from a recyclable form of waste.
 It can grow the materials on board and prevent storage problems while also making disposal more efficient.
 The process can be of aid outside of aerospace as well, considering how ubiquitous waste disposal issues are one Earth.

-From Waste to Bio-Plastics
+From Fecal Matter to 3D Printable Bio-Plastics

 Since the team were reluctant to test the process on actual feces, the initial tests used a NASA-approved simulation mixture.
 The synthetic mixture comprised cellulose, miso paste, peanut oil, and yeast, which were all proven to be processable.
 Alina Kunitskaya, a 4th year student and co-author, stated: “We actually tried to pursue the route of using the real thing, but no one wanted to have it inside the lab.”